thejimbirch/catsinmyyard/wp-content/plugins/wp-to-twitter/readme.txt

 * Use apply_filters( 'wpt_tweet_sentence', $tweet, $post_ID ) to pass custom taxonomy Tweet formats - Pending WordPress support for taxonomy meta.
 * Add regex filter to detect URLs typed into Tweet fields for counting/shortening purposes. [todo]

+= 3.0.6 =

+* Bug fix: missing styles from Twitter feed
+* Bug fix: test whether Tweet is possibly sensitive always returned true
+* New feature: display uploaded images in Twitter feed instead of link to image.
+* New template tag: #longurl# - use to Tweet the unshortened URL for a post.

+= 3.0.5 =

+* Bug fix: Typo in fix for settings update screwed things up.

+= 3.0.4 =

+* Bug fix: Error with YOURLS url handler.
+Two reversed variable definitions.
+* Bug fix: Bad URL for testing time check when WP Tweets PRO active.
+* Bug fix: Update could reset some settings to defaults.
+* Grammar fix to one text string.
+* Minor updates to Spanish & Portuguese translations

+= 3.0.3 =

+* Update Japanese translation
+* Bug fix: accidentally left one debug message in override.

+= 3.0.2 =

+* Bug fix: obscure duplicating Tweets issue related to co-Tweeting and media uploads
+* Bug fix: notice thrown if using Yourls and access to Yourls directory blocked at server.
+* Revamped settings page.
+* Updated user's guide.

 = 3.0.1 =